 CAPS Training Program

 Under the direction of Heather Goldstein Frost, PhD, Counseling and Psychological Services (CAPS) contributes to the process of training graduate students from applied clinical programs toward competent and ethical practice.
 In so doing, CAPS furthers the overall educational mission of the university.
 Also in so doing, CAPS helps to meet the needs of graduate school departments for cooperative and accessible settings where students can gain supervised practical experience.
 The professional staff of CAPS is conscious that quality and care in the training of new professionals is a responsibility to one's profession as well as being essential to protect present and future consumers of health care.
-Senior staff members have committed time and energy into a regular schedule of didactic seminars, weekly assessment case conference for students, individual supervision and other mentoring activities as well as in providing student evaluations for academic purposes, internships and job searches.
+Senior staff members have committed time and energy into a regular schedule of didactic seminars, weekly case consultation team meetings, individual supervision and other mentoring activities as well as in providing student evaluations for academic purposes, internships and job searches.
 Graduate students in training at CAPS may be doctoral interns in psychology or practicum students in counseling psychology.

 *Questions related to the program’s accredited status should be directed to the Commission on Accreditation: